FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 2. Select the desired Minecraft and Forge version in the menu and download the installer.

    {: .warning}
-   > Do not click on anything in the download page as this is a third-party ad.
-Wait for the countdown to finish and press the "Skip" button in the top right
+   > Do not click on anything in the download page as these are third-party ads.
+Wait for the countdown to finish and press the "Skip" button in the top right.

 3. Create an empty temporary folder where the installer can generate the server files.